austin-showen/carbon-counter/README.md

 ### **_About the App_**

-#### Carbonator is a web app designed to give users insight into their carbon footprint.
+#### Carbon Counter is a web app designed to give users insight into their carbon footprint.
 Accessing data through the [Carbon Interface API](https://docs.carboninterface.com/#/), Carbonator allows authenticated users to register their vehicles and electronic appliances, then calculate the carbon emissions generated through their use.

 #### Specifications (MVP):